FraunhoferIOSB/FAAAST-Service/docs/source/basics/faq.md

 :class: note
 :name: ssl
 By default, FA³ST Service will generate a SSL certificate if none is provided.
 Those are self-generated certificates and can lead to security warnings in browsers and connection failures in AAS Clients.
 To turn off SSL, the environment variable sslEnabled can be used.
-It can also be supplied with the configuration JSON file in the endpoint configuration: https://faaast-service.readthedocs.io/en/latest/interfaces/endpoint.html#http
+It can also be supplied with the configuration JSON file in the [endpoint configuration](https://faaast-service.readthedocs.io/en/latest/interfaces/endpoint.html#http).

 ```
 java -jar starter-{version}.jar -m example.aasx endpoints[0]_sslEnabled=false